27 Steps of May: Release

 27 Steps of May had its world premiere at the 23rd Busan International Film Festival on 8 October 2018.
 The film had its Indonesian premiere at the 13th Jogja-NETPAC Asian Film Festival, where it won the main prize Golden Hanoman Award.
 The film was released to the theatres in Indonesia on 27 April 2019.
 It garnered 57,416 spectators during its run and grossed Rp 2.2 billion ($146,830).

-Netflix acquired its distribution rights, releasing it on 1 October 2021.
+Netflix acquired its distribution rights, and released it on 1 October 2021.